Adexandria/Authentication_App/README.md

 # Simple Authentication API
-This is a basic authentication API example that illustrates the functioning of authentication and authorisation within a .NET API.
+This is a basic authentication API example that illustrates the functioning of authentication and authorisation within a .NET API 6.
 This particular API leverages JWT (JSON Web Tokens) and Entity Framework Core to enable user registration and authentication within the application.

 ## Prerequisite
  - Basic Knowledge of .Net Web API 6.0